kiprobinson/fretboard-mapper/README.md

 ## Running locally

-This project uses [pnpm] If you don't have it, install with:
+This project uses [pnpm].
+If you don't have it, install with:

 ```bash
 npm install --global pnpm